 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of pupils with a social worker.
-TCAT Principal's and Headteacher will work supportively with Virtual Headteacher for their Children in Care.
+TCAT Headteacher will work supportively with Virtual Headteacher for their Children in Care.

 6. Confidentiality